Marietta Sexual Assault & Rape Defense Attorney

 Punishments for statutory rape depend on the age of the victim.

-If convicted of sexual assault, sentences may include a prison sentence for 1-25 years, a fine of no more than $100,000, or both.
+If convicted of sexual assault, sentences may include a prison sentence of 1-25 years, a fine of no more than $100,000, or both.
 If the victim is under the age of 16, the offender may be sentenced to prison between 25 and 50 years, as well as face other punishments under sexual offender laws.

-However, if the victim is between the ages of 14 and 16, and the offender is 18 years old or younger, the charge will be considered a misdemeanor, but still applicable for punishment under sexual offender laws.
+However, if the accuser is between the ages of 14 and 16, and the offender is 18 years old or younger, the charge will be considered a misdemeanor, but still applicable for punishment under sexual offender laws.

 In addition to legal ramifications and jail time, many people convicted of rape and sexual assault suffer losses in their personal lives, as well.
 Plus, anyone convicted of certain sex crimes in Georgia is forced to register on the sex offender registry for certain periods of time, which can lead to barriers in employment, education, and housing.

-Hire an Experienced Criminal Defense Attorney Today
+Hire An Experienced Criminal Defense Attorney Today

 Because of these consequences, hiring an attorney with expertise and drive is vital.
 At the Frye Law Group, we are prepared to help you defend your case and fight for the justice you deserve.
 Give us a call today to set up your case evaluation.